wolfpaulus/Vec-2-GenAI/Talk-Part1.md

-# Title

-- From Numbers to Meaning: The Building Blocks of Generative AI
+# From Vectors to ChatGPT: The Building Blocks of Generative AI
-.. or ..
-- From Vectors to ChatGPT

 ## Objectives